Further Education Finance

 Help with the cost of childcare may be available depending on your age and your household income.

-- If you are under 20, you can apply to the Care to Learn scheme.
+- If you are 19 or under, you can apply to the Care to Learn scheme.
 Please see the Care to Learn website for more information.

-- If you are over 20 and on a low income, then you may be eligible for help from the 19+ Bursary.
+- If you are 20 or over and on a low income, then you may be eligible for help from the 19+ Bursary.

 If you would like more information about help with childcare costs contact the Brian Whiffin on 01603 732389 or email@example.com

-Please note that studying full-time can affect your benefit.
+Please note that studying full-time can affect your benefits.

 If you are under 20 and a Further Education student studying over 12 hours per week your parents may be able to claim Child Benefit, Child Tax Credit or the child element of Universal Credit.